in2code-de/groupmail/README.md

 ### Workflow

-- draft / no mail queue entries will be generated
+- DRAFT: mailings with this status will be ignored if mail queue entries will be generated
-- review / no mail queue entries will be generated
+- REVIEW: mailings with this status will be ignored if mail queue entries will be generated
-- rejected / no mail queue entries will be generated
+- REJECTED: mailings with this status will be moved into locked mailings and no mail queue entries will be generated
-- approved / mail queue entries will be generated
+- APPROVED: queue entries will be generated on the next execution of the generateMailQueue command